 As areas of South Dakota recover from a blistery winter and a relentlessly wet spring, many of us, between the continuous vibrations of constantly running sump pumps, have begun planning our garden production cycle for the summer.
 With a barrage of precipitation and possible flooding forecasted for areas of our state, it is important to take into consideration responsible soil management and plant health practices necessary to combat issues arising from cold, wet springs.
-Several issues will present themselves when dealing with excessively saturated soil profiles, and we will discuss them below.
+Several issues will present themselves when dealing with excessively saturated soil profiles, and we will discuss them in this article.

 With excessive moisture comes pathogenic disease conditions.
 Wet soils are prime conditions for many plant diseases to thrive.
-Cool wet conditions promote in particularly fungal growth.
+Cool, wet conditions promote, in particularly, fungal growth.

 Verticillium, Verticillium albo-atrum, requires cool weather and soil that is saturated for 24 hours to germinate and grow.
-This spring has had ideal conditions for the spread of verticillium in the yard and garden.
+Spring often has had ideal conditions for the spread of verticillium in the yard and garden.

 Septoria Leaf Spot

-Plants that are too close together have reduced air flow which enhances the spread of the mildew.
+Plants that are too close together have reduced air flow, which enhances the spread of the mildew.
 Spores blow on the wind and will infect nearby plants.
 This disease is most commonly observed mid-summer into the fall.
 There are many different species of powdery mildew that may infect different varieties of vegetables and ornamentals.

 Stem, Root and Seed Rot

 Cool, wet soils cause a number of stem and root rots.
 Roots need to breathe oxygen and will drown just like humans.
 Soil that stays wet and does not drain has all the air spaces filled with water.
-Adding organic matter to soil, especially clay soils will loosen it and allow water to drain.
-Seeds planted deeply like corn, beans, peas and cucurbits will rot if the soil is saturated for more than a day or two.
+Adding organic matter to soil, especially clay soils, will loosen it and allow water to drain.
+Seeds planted deeply, like corn, beans, peas, and cucurbits, will rot if the soil is saturated for more than a day or two.

 Several gardening techniques are available to growers to combat, not only wet conditions, but cold spring conditions observed by South Dakotans across the state.
 Raised beds are an excellent addition to any grower’s arsenal.
 According to Rodale’s Ultimate Encyclopedia of Organic Gardening, raised beds are the perfect solution for dealing with difficult soils or growing conditions.
 Raised beds can be formed in several ways, to include raised ground beds or supported raised beds.
 Raised ground beds are nothing more than loose, mounded soil formed in a row or bed that is usually maintained through no-till methods.
 They increase yields and efficiency, help absorb and disperse heavy rains, and provide more surface area and thermal mass for increasing heat absorption during early spring.
-Supported raised beds are constructed by building a framework with wood, brick, or stone and filling the bed with good growing soil.
+Supported raised beds are constructed by building a framework with wood, brick, or stone, and filling the bed with good growing soil.
 Both methods help improve aeration and heat absorption for cold, wet springs.